|Nutritional Guidelines (per serving)|

 Turn out the cooked potato mixture onto a lightly floured surface, and add about half the flour.
 Knead until you have a sticky mass and keep adding flour a little at a time until the dough is smooth.
 You won't necessarily use all the flour.

 Cut the dough into smaller sections, and roll each piece into a long cylinder about ½ of an inch in diameter.
 Then cut each cylinder into individual pieces about ¾ of an inch in length.

 Fill a large pot with water and generously salt the water with a good handful of Kosher salt.
 Bring to a boil.

 Meanwhile, shape the gnocchi by pressing each piece between your thumb and the tines of a fork, using a slight rolling motion.
 One side of the gnocchi should have the imprint of the fork and the other side a small indentation from your thumb.

 When the water comes to a boil, drop the gnocchi into the water.
 In about two minutes, the gnocchi will float to the surface of the water.
 Let them cook about fifteen seconds more and then skim them out with a slotted spoon.

-Note: You can boil the potatoes for gnocchi, like if for some reason you don't have a steamer basket or colander.
+Note: You can boil the potatoes for gnocchi if you don't have a steamer basket or colander.
 But if you do, boil them whole, and leave the peels on so that they don't absorb a lot of water.
 Too much water will make the gnocchi gummy rather than fluffy.
-Once the potatoes are cooked, let them cool just long enough so that you can handle them, and then peel and proceed with Step 2 above.
+Once the potatoes are cooked, let them cool just long enough that you can handle them, and then peel and proceed with Step 2 above.